 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our business operations.

 Other Income (expense)

-Other income (expense) consists of interest expense, interest income and realized gains or losses on sales of furniture and equipment.
+Other income (expense) consists of interest income, interest expense and realized gains or losses on sales of furniture and equipment.

 Results of Operations